zygurt/TSM/README.md

 - Bonada, Audio Time-Scale Modification in the Context of Professional Audio Post-production, 2002.
 - Roucos and Wilgus, High Quality Time-Scale Modification for Speech, 1985.
 - Zolzer et al., DAFx - Digital Audio Effects, John Willey & Sons, 2002.
+- Verhelst and Roelands, An Overlap-Add Technique Based on Waveform Similarity (WSOLA) for High Quality Time-Scale Modification of Speech, 1993
+- Driedger and Mueller, TSM Toolbox: MATLAB Implementations of Time-Scale Modification Algorithms, 2014.